golang-melbourne/resources/README.md

 ## Made in Melbourne

-_Disclaimer: it's more of a "things people from Melbourne have contributed to" list_

 * [Igor by Arjen Schwarz](https://github.com/ArjenSchwarz/igor)
     A Slack bot, written in Go, which runs on AWS Lambda.